Courtney C. Babbitt

 Ph.D., University of Chicago, 2005

-My research is in evolutionary genomics and I am interested in changes in gene regulation over evolutionary time that impact phenotypic change.
-In particular, I investigate the evolution of cis-regulatory elements, the evolution of gene expression, and noncoding RNA at a genome-wide scale.
-I am also interested in functionally testing specific rapidly evolving cis-regulatory regions.
-My current research addresses these essential questions in evolutionary biology as they relate to genetic and phenotypic differences between humans and non-human primates.
-I integrate both computational and experimental approaches to provide a more comprehensive understanding of the functional changes involved in regulatory evolution and how they contribute to phenotypic evolution.
+Our research is in comparative and evolutionary genomics.
+We are interested in changes in gene regulation between species that impact the phenotype.
+In particular, we investigate the evolution of cis-regulatory elements, chromatin conformation, and and noncoding RNA at a genome-wide scale.
+We are also testing the function of specific rapidly evolving cis-regulatory regions using Massively Parallel Reporter Assays (MPRAs).
+We use iPSC derived cells to look at enhancer function in stem-cell derived neurons and astrocytes.
+Our current research addresses these essential questions as they relate to genetic and phenotypic differences between humans and non-human primates.
+We integrate both computational and experimental approaches to provide a more comprehensive understanding of the functional changes involved in regulatory evolution and how they contribute to phenotypic evolution.